isomerpages/nlb-biblioasia/_holding-area/The Origin Stories of Keramat Kusu.md

 <div style="background-color: white;"> The Thai-Burma Railway is a 415-kilometre railway stretching from Ban Pong, Thailand, to Thanbyuzayat, Burma (now Myanmar).
 </div>

-In April 2022, a catastrophic fire engulfed the keramat (shrine) on the top of a hill on Kusu Island, off the southern coast of Singapore.
-Media coverage of the event showed the near-total destruction of the keramat.
+In April 2022, a catastrophic fire engulfed the *keramat* (shrine) on the top of a hill on Kusu Island, off the southern coast of Singapore.
+Media coverage of the event showed the near-total destruction of the *keramat*.

-The keramat on Kusu Island is a popular pilgrimage spot with thousands of devotees making their way by boat to seek blessings from the shrine as well as the Chinese Tua Pek Kong Temple (龟屿大伯公宫)on the island.
+The *keramat* on Kusu Island is a popular pilgrimage spot with thousands of devotees making their way by boat to seek blessings from the shrine as well as the Chinese Tua Pek Kong Temple (龟屿大伯公宫)on the island.
 Despite its immense popularity, little is definitively known about the shrine.
-Delving into the records shows how the origin story of the keramat has changed over time.
+Delving into the records shows how the origin story of the *keramat* has changed over time.

 Sunny Kusu Island – little more than a dome-shaped granite outcropping connected by a mud flat to a narrow rocky protrusion to the north, and surrounded by shallow reefs – was both an important navigation mark as well as a shipping hazard in the days of sail.